ScottyLabs/otterhound/README.md

 ./scripts/init-service.sh keycloak dev
 ```

 The script will take care of setting `-backend-config` for you.
-When making any other changes, use the respective script:
+When making any other changes, use the respective script, which will set `-var-file` for you:

 ```bash
 ./scripts/plan-service.sh keycloak dev # for "tofu plan"